-The table below presents a summary for the year ending 31st March 2018, our most recent Financial Year.
+The table below presents a summary for the year ending 31st March 2019, our most recent Financial Year.

-Incoming resources, which consist of income from grants, voluntary income, revenue from consultancy services and royalties, has reduced by 24% from the prior year.
-The reduction reflects an overall decrease in voluntary and grant income and a decrease in earned royalty income also (due to some market irregularities outside our control); however we are still showing that steps are being taken towards financial self-sustainability.
-VALID Nutrition has also maintained reduced outgoing resources as a result of continuing strategic control measures.
-The effect on income and expenditure lines has resulted in a surplus on operating activities again this year.
-This in turn has allowed us to reduce creditors and further improve our balance sheet position.
-Separately, manufacturing operations in VALID Nutrition Malawi have reported income of over 1,051 million KWACHA which is a decrease of 52% on the same period in the prior year (and for reasons mentioned in brackets above).
+Incoming resources, which consist of income from grants, voluntary income, revenue from consultancy services and royalties, has reduced from the prior year.
+The reduction reflects an overall decrease in voluntary and grant income and a decrease in earned royalty income also (due to preparations outlined earlier above for the new factory relocation and build in Malawi); however we are still showing that tangible steps are being taken towards financial self-sustainability.
+Consequently, and temporarily, VALID Nutrition has had to radically reduce resource and cut back on business development.
+The effect on income and expenditure lines has resulted in a temporary deficit on operating activities for this year.
+Separately, manufacturing operations in VALID Nutrition Malawi have also reported a significant decrease on income for the same period in the prior year (and for the reasons mentioned in brackets above).